genesiscommunitysuccess/docs/how-to-contribute.md

 ### 5. Create your pull request

-After all changes have been done and you ran your local website, it`s time to create your [pull request](https://github.com/genesiscommunitysuccess/docs/compare).
+After all changes have been done and you have already run your local website, it is time to create your [pull request](https://github.com/genesiscommunitysuccess/docs/compare).
 We have a simple template to create a pull request.

 **Note**: You don`t need a Jira number.
 But make sure you can answer those main questions:
 - Have you changed all relevant versions?